Executive Director Letter – January 2021

 • GREAT NEWS!
-Gualala Arts Center doors have been open for a month!
-We have opened the galleries for retail sales for the past month 7 days a week (11am to 4pm).
-The Global Harmony Sculpture Gardens will be open 7 days a week as well.
+Gualala Arts Center doors ARE OPEN!
+Well, with that said, we are closed for the first 2 weeks of the year getting ready for the “Shelter from the Storm” exhibit.
+We will re-open for retail sales 7 days a week (11am to 4pm) on January 16.
+The Global Harmony Sculpture Gardens remain open 7 days a week.
 Thanks to the staff, artists and volunteers for creating a safe environment to embrace our challenges and rising to this occasion!

-• The current plan for 2021 is to have exhibits up for 1-2-month periods at the Dolphin and Burnett & Jacob Foyer Galleries at the Gualala Arts center.
+• Contracts have gone out for 2021 to have exhibits up for 1-2-month periods at the Dolphin, Burnett, Jacob Foyer and Coleman Hall Galleries.
 Openings will alternate months so that every month there will be an opening day the Second Saturday of the month from 11am to 7pm.
 Then gallery hours will go back to 11 to 4pm.
-The current plan for our large group exhibits is to be held in person and also to be a version of our successful Online!
-Exhibits.
-We are starting some thing new this year and having a “Garts Members Only Preview” of the gallery exhibits on the Friday before opening to the public.
+The current plan for our large group exhibits is to be held in person.
+We are starting some thing new this year and having a “GARTS Members Only Preview” of the gallery exhibits on the Friday before opening to the public.

-• Our annual fundraising letter has hit the mail.
-The initial turn out is fantastic with large donations from Rich & Connie Schimbor and Andrea Lunsford, appreciated securities and many, many, many others checks received in the past couple of weeks!
-YOU all truly make a difference and we are already half way to our budget of our current “2020 annual yearend campaign.”
-Please continue remember us with your year-end contributions.
+• Our annual fundraising letter hit the mail early and it worked!
+This year end turnout was fantastic with large donations from Rich & Connie Schimbor, Andrea Lunsford, Jane & Wayne Novak appreciated securities and many, many, many other checks received in the past month!
+YOU ALL truly make a difference, and we raised 100% of our current “2020 annual year end campaign budget!”
+Please continue to remember us with your contributions; it is going to be a challenging 2021!
 YOU MAKE A DIFFERENCE!